jadecobra/python_tdd_exercises/source/AssertionError.rst

 AssertionError with Equality
 ----------------------------

-I can also make assertions of equality, where I compare if two things are the same
+I can also make assertions where I compare if two things are the same

 RED: make it fail
 ^^^^^^^^^^^^^^^^^